Super Documents

 • Photocopiers spewing out pages of paper copies.

-• Fax machines sending out paper messages.
+• Fax machines send out paper messages.

 • Printers spitting out letters and paper reports.